-EMT employment in out-of-hospital care areas such as fire, police, ambulance, ski patrol and security positions as well as hospital emergency departments.
-Paramedics are employed in fire, police, EMS agencies and health care facilities.
-While employment opportunities on the Wasatch Front remain good, students willing to relocate will find opportunities outstanding.
+EMT may find employment in out-of-hospital care areas such as fire, police, ambulance, ski patrol and security positions as well as hospital emergency departments.
+Paramedics are usually employed in fire, police, EMS agencies and health care facilities.
+While employment opportunities on the Wasatch Front remain good, students willing to relocate off the Interstate 15 corridor will find job opportunities outstanding.

 What are starting salaries of graduates?

 In Utah, starting salaries for EMT's are $12,000 to $30,000 and $35,000 to $60,000 for paramedics.
 Agencies in other parts of the nation have higher pay scales.

 WSU’s Department of Emergency Care & Rescue (EC&R) has been nationally accredited for nearly 30 years, making it the first accredited program in Utah and one of the first in the nation.
 More than 90 percent of WSU’s paramedics are employed upon graduation or pursuing an advanced degree.
 Our graduates are sought after to apply for positions throughout the nation.
 WSU does not require prior EMS agency experience in order to be considered for the paramedic program however for those with no experience we recommend PAR 1005.
 The first time pass rate on the National Registry Exam is 97%, highest in Utah and in the top tier in the nation.
 Weber also significantly leads the state and nation in "above passes" for each of the 5 exam content areas.